Cloudability vs IBM Turbonomic comparison

 Pros

-"We use the product to get a detailed level of transparency on the cloud strengths.""It has already given us insight into how to optimize.
-So, we are now ramping up steadily its usage.""The tool helps us to resize on AWS correctly.""Each user can have their own dashboard that they want to consume.
-Instead of having to share one dashboard for multiple users, you can create individual views for each user to view, and that view will contain only their own accounts, which allows for separation of data.""The support from IBM is fantastic""Transparency and visibility are the key features.""The most valuable feature of the solution is its ability to create reports and dashboards.""The pricing isn't too expensive."
+"The support from IBM is fantastic""It has already given us insight into how to optimize.
+So, we are now ramping up steadily its usage.""The sizing recommendation will look, and say, "You are only using this at 80%," then recommend a better fit for you.""Each user can have their own dashboard that they want to consume.
+Instead of having to share one dashboard for multiple users, you can create individual views for each user to view, and that view will contain only their own accounts, which allows for separation of data.""The most valuable feature of the solution is its ability to create reports and dashboards.""The tool helps us to resize on AWS correctly.""The pricing isn't too expensive.""Cloudability takes care of identifying and managing the cloud."

 More Cloudability Pros →